 References

 I am probably not aware of every CD recorded on a guitar I built or restored.
-So if you happen to know of a recording which is not listed here, please be so kind to let me now.
+So if you happen to know of a recording which is not listed here, please let me now.

-Opposite, you'll find an open access document I published on the occasion of my 50th birthday (and 30 years in the craft).
+Opposite, you'll find an open access document I wrote on the occasion of my 50th birthday and 30 years in the craft.

 The excellent Austrian musician Pierre Pitzl playing one of my guitars after Koch.
 This guitar and a second one of the same type are also featured on some of his records (see below).